 Jointly with our FES offices in East, South and Southeast Asia, we put the spotlight on the development paths, strategic choices and policy options of our partner countries.
 Our goal is to improve the understanding of labour markets, employment transition pathways and best-practices to support socially just, inclusive, resilient, and green growth.

 How do blue-collar workers in Bangladesh assess their position in the platform economy?
-What can be done to make them less vulnerable?
+What can be done?
 More

 What is the role of digital labour platforms in the future of care work?
-And how have they been affected by the pandemic?
 More

 With a spot-on description of the problems workers in the digital economy face today Astha Kapoor develops models that allow workers to develop...
 More

 An analysis of the implications for Southeast Asia.
 More